kevintruong/til/Virtual-Memory,-Part-1:-Introduction-to-Virtual-Memory.md

                            |_Index2_||          | 10 bit Sub-table index
                                      |__________| 12 bit offset (passed directly to RAM)
 ```
 In the above scheme, determining the frame number requires two memory reads: The topmost 10 bits are used in a directory of page tables.
 If 2 bytes are used for each entry, we only need 2KB to store this entire directory.
 Each subtable will point to physical frames (i.e. required 4 bytes to store the 20 bits).
 However, for processes with only tiny memory needs, we only need to specify entries for low memory address (for the heap and program code) and high memory addresses (for the stack).
 Each subtable is 1024 entries x 4 bytes i.e. 4KB for each subtable.

-Thus the total memory overhead for our multi-level page table has shrunk from 4MB (for the single level) to 3 frames of memory (12KB) !
+Thus the total memory overhead for our multi-level page table has shrunk from 4MB (for the single level implementation) to 3 frames of memory (12KB) !
+Here's why: We need at least one frame for the high level directory and two frames for just two sub-tables.
+One sub-table is necessary for the low addresses (program code, constants and possibly a tiny heap), the other sub-table is for higher addresses used by the environment and stack.
+In practice, real programs will likely need more sub-table entries, as each subtable can only reference 1024*4KB = 4MB of address space but the main point still stands - we have significantly reduced the memory overhead required to perform page table look ups.

-Do page tables make memory access slower?
+## Do page tables make memory access slower?
 (And what's a TLB)

 Yes - Significantly !
 (But thanks to clever hardware, usually no...)
 Compared to reading or writing memory directly.